 "For my birthday (58 years old, ed), Jean Todt promised me a present.
 You know well which present I want, I told him".

-"The pole position is impossible but on Sunday, during the race, something could happen.
-At Istanbul, I held on until the very end, hoping that the performance would improve and would allow me to claim the eighth place.
-There, it didn't happen, at Monza we hope that it will go better".
+"Pole position is impossible but on Sunday, during the race, something could happen.
+In Istanbul, I held on until the very end, hoping that performance would improve and allow me to claim eighth place.
+There, it didn't happen, in Monza, we hope that it will go better".

 "We're slow.
 If it doesn't rain, it will be hard.
 The car this year is quite fast and not so much inferior to McLaren.
-It's clear that in this season, there's also been a tyre issue".
+It's clear that this season there's also been a tyre issue".

-During the tests, both drivers did some laps on the fastest track of Formula 1 and they did not manage to come close to McLaren and Renault.
-But Ferrari could have been hiding an update tested at the last moment on Wednesday, at the Mugello.
-The minds are peaceful.
-They are also a bit resigned.
-A statistical fun fact: if Michael Schumacher scores less points than Fernando Alonso, he will be mathematically out of the fight for the World Championship.
-Everyone talks about something else.
+During the tests, both drivers did some laps on the fastest track of Formula 1 and did not manage to come close to McLaren and Renault.
+But Ferrari could have been hiding an update tested at the last moment on Wednesday in Mugello.
+They are at peace with themselves.
+Also, a bit resigned.
+A statistical fun fact: if Michael Schumacher scores fewer points than Fernando Alonso, he will be mathematically out of the fight for the World Championship.
+Everyone is talking about something else.
 About children, for example.
 Rubinho's wife is expecting their second son.
-He's due any day now and his name will be Fernando.
+He is due any day now and his name will be Fernando.

-"If the doctor says that the birth is imminent, I'll go back to São Paulo after the Grand Prix, even if we're racing at Spa next week".
+"If the doctor says that the birth is imminent, I'll go back to São Paulo after the Grand Prix, even if we are racing in Spa next week".

 Michael Schumacher thinks about the future of his son Mick:

 "I would prefer him not to follow his father's footsteps because he would go through too much pressure due to his name.
-It's best that he dedicates himself to tennis and golf".
+He should dedicate himself to tennis and golf".

 The spirit of competition is elsewhere.
 Fernando Alonso already foretastes the title.
-Leave the superstition to the devil, his technique is to depress his rivals:
+To hell with superstition, his technique is to depress his rivals:

-"I'm sure to become World Champion.
+"I'm sure I’ll become World Champion.
 I'll drive the last five races brilliantly.
 In the worst case scenario, I will defend my 24 points of lead".

 "The history of motorsport has been written here.
 It's a track that deserves respect".